maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> Suggest learning devtools well - will be very helpful in the long term
+> (Max) Suggest learning devtools well - will be very helpful in the long term
 >
 > Official docs are long, but very comprehensive and super helpful

-## Dev Tools: Outline
+## DevTools: Outline

 - Console
 - Breakpoints